 Lt.
 Jeff Bretzing of the Pleasanton Police Department said at the time that though the collaboration had been ongoing since early in the investigation, federal agencies were taking a more extensive role in trying to help identify the woman by providing access to and searching databases outside the area.

-Facial sketches and photos initially released of the
+Facial sketches and photos initially released of the woman's jewelry did not yield any leads.

 In July, a forensic odontologist was brought in to analyze the victim's teeth.
 However, the analysis would only prove helpful if the woman's dental records were found in a database.
 It is unknown if the results of the tooth analysis helped identify the woman.